Thursday, November 5, 2020

 2024 Apple Hill Visitor's Guide

-As a parent, I cherish the opportunity to show my kids where our food comes from and how much effort farmers put into nourishing us.
-Usually, we pick our apples at Denver Dan's #14, but this year we wanted to try something new, so we headed to Pine-O-Mine.
+As a parent, I cherish the opportunity to show my kids where our food comes from and how much effort farmers put into growing real food and helping nourish everyone.
+Usually, we pick our apples at Denver Dan's (#14), but this year we wanted to try something new, so we headed to Pine-O-Mine.
 I'm so glad we did.

 The farm offers several popular apple varieties to choose from, including Fuji, Granny Smith, Golden Delicious, and Red Delicious.
 You simply grab a bag from the barn and head out to pick your apples, then simply returning to get them weighed and pay for them afterward.